 RSUs often have vesting conditions tied to continued employment or performance targets.
 Only after meeting these

-conditions do employees gain full ownership of RSUs.
+conditions, employees gain full ownership of RSUs.
 Unlike ESOPs, RSUs lack an exercise price, allowing employees to

 acquire stock without payment upon meeting vesting criteria.